benjaminp/six/documentation/index.rst

 Six can be downloaded on `PyPI <https://pypi.python.org/pypi/six/>`_.
 Its bug tracker and code hosting is on `GitHub <https://github.com/benjaminp/six>`_.

 The name, "six", comes from the fact that 2*3 equals 6.
 Why not addition?
-Multiplication is more powerful, and, anyway, "five" has already been snatched away by the (admittedly now moribund) Zope Five project.
+The multiplication sign (⋅) also means logical AND, and, anyway, "five" has already been snatched away by the (admittedly now moribund) Zope Five project.

 Indices and tables